STARTING A PENSION

 Yes.
 You can use your pension to help with your income if you are still working or use it to work fewer hours or to retire early.
 However, currently you will not get your State Pension until you are 65.

 It is a good idea to start a pension as soon as you can, which is usually when you start working.
 This means you’ll have as long as possible to save for retirement and your fund has more potential to grow.
-Start saving money with Four Wealth Management.

 The amount you should save for your pension depends on how you plan to live your life once you have retired.